 A double-blind study published in T

 he Journal of Naturopathic Medicine found that castor oil is an anti-toxin and enhances immunological function.

 That one’s a little more up my alley.

 Though I believe in psychic ability, I don’t use it as a scientific basis for healing remedies.

-Using Cayce’s readings and through his own clinical studies, Dr. William McGrarey then wrote a book on the health benefits of castor oil, The Oil that Heals.
-(Amazon affiliate link)
+Using Cayce’s readings and through his own clinical studies, Dr. William McGrarey then wrote a book on the health benefits of castor oil,

 That helped to spark today’s popularity with this remedy.